tinganchen/AlignQ/README.md

 ### CDF alignment quantization with ADMM-based correlation preservation

-* **Motivation**: to further improve the performance, we regularize the data correlations during the quantization process.
+* **Motivation**: to further improve the performance, we regularize the data correlations during the quantization process

 * **Method**: minimize the changes in data correlations by ADMM optimization